-Over the last 4 years I have negotiated over 100 commercial leases for office, retail and industrial properties in San Diego County.
+Over the last 8 years, I have negotiated over 300 commercial leases for office, retail and industrial properties throughout California.
 In doing this, I have experienced a wide variety of successful and unsuccessful strategies and would like to share my experiences as a resource for landlords and tenants.

 I have to provide the following disclaimer: I am not an attorney and this article is not intended as a substitute for advice from the appropriate legal, zoning, financial, construction and/or tax professionals.
 This information is provided for educational purposes only and is made without warranties or representations.

 The first step in successfully negotiating a commercial lease is to understand the lease structure.
 The most common commercial leases are:

 Gross Lease – The tenant/lessee pays 1 bill each month.
 The amount paid covers the base rent with all other associated costs being paid for by the landlord/lessor.
 Landlord responsibilities under this type of lease include: building maintenance, utilities, insurance and property taxes.
 This type of lease is most commonly used for office space.

 Modified Gross Lease – The tenant/lessee pays for the base rent as well as the utilities provided to their unit within the property.
 The landlord/lessor pays all other operating expenses of the property.
 This type of lease structure is used for a wide variety of commercial properties including office, retail and industrial space.

 NNN Lease – Under the triple net lease structure the tenant/lessee pays the base rent as well as their pro rata share of all the operating expenses for the property.
 The landlord is responsible for maintaining accurate accounting of the property’s operating budget and reconciling the NNN expenses on an annual basis.
 This type of lease structure is most commonly used for retail shopping centers and large multi-tenant industrial properties.